Haniawatah/mvc-me-report/README.md

 ## 👤 Author

-Created by a BTH student for the MVC course final project.
+Created by a BTH student for the MVC course final project Hani Awatah